the-butcher/MOTH.CO2.2/README.md

 - The device uses the [Sensirion SCD-41](https://www.adafruit.com/product/5190) Sensor, a small and high performance photoacoustic CO₂ sensor.

 - The sensor measures CO₂, temperature, humidity and pressure.
 Measurements are rendered to the device display, and can also be shown in a simple <ins>chart</ins> to perceive recent measurement history.
 The display can be switched to an inverted <ins>dark mode</ins>.
 Thresholds are configurable, just like temperature display unit and timezone.
-An internal <ins>buzzer</ins> can be turned on to give acoustic feedback when CO₂ thresholds are exceeded.
+A simple altimeter has been integrated.

 - Measurements are stored on an internal SD-Card, thus effectively providing <ins>unlimited measurement history</ins>.

 - WiFi connectivity can be used to access current and historic measurements and to change device configuration or to calibrate.
 Measurements can also be be auto published over the [MQTT](https://de.wikipedia.org/wiki/MQTT) protocol.

-- When operated in low power mode (no WiFi, 3 minute display update), the device lasts around <ins>1 week</ins> on a single battery charge.
+- When operated in low power mode (no WiFi, 3 minute display update), the device lasts approximately <ins>3 weeks</ins> on a single battery charge.

 - The housing can be wall mounted, with or without theft protection.